Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Methodology

 \subsection{Design Overview}

 Fig.~\ref{fig:detection} illustrates attack detection and Fig.~\ref{fig:mitigation} attack mitigation.

 \textbf{Detecting the adversarial patch.} We first identify \emph{suspicious features} that potentially contain the adversarial patch.
-We observe that the universal and localized nature of adversarial patch requires the perturbations to have a {\em disproportionately large} influence on the output in order to dominate the prediction on {\em any} input, which can be exposed by investigating the \emph{salient features} from the saliency map (Step 1 in Fig.~\ref{fig:detection}).
+We observe that the universal and localized nature of adversarial patch induces the perturbations to have a {\em disproportionately large} influence on the output in order to dominate the prediction on {\em any} input, which can be exposed by investigating the \emph{salient features} from the saliency map (Step 1 in Fig.~\ref{fig:detection}).
 These salient features are considered suspicious as they have a large influence on the output, similar to the adversarial patch's behavior.
 However, salient features may also point to the natural features in the images and hence the adversarial patch region may be \emph{undetected} (see the left of Fig.~\ref{fig:saliency_comparison}).
 To avoid this, we \emph{pre-process} the saliency map to highlight the regions that are associated with the adversarial patch, hence we can reliably locate the adversarial patch region (see the right of Fig.~\ref{fig:saliency_comparison}).

-However, { since the input can be either adversarial or benign, the suspicious features can also be adversarial (from adversarial samples) or benign (from benign samples).
-Our idea to distinguish them is based on the observation that the adversarial patch, when transplanted to other images, \emph{will continue} to trigger misclassification, which is \emph{different} from how benign samples would behave. } Therefore, we extract the suspicious features from the original input, and transplant them to a hold-out input (Step 2 in Fig.~\ref{fig:detection}).
+On the other hand, since the input can either be adversarial or benign, the suspicious features can also be adversarial (from adversarial example) or benign (from benign example).
+Our idea to distinguish them is based on the observation that the adversarial patch, when transplanted to other images, \emph{will continue} to trigger misclassification, which is \emph{different} from how benign examples would behave\footnote{{There are two potential scenarios that would lead to false positive on benign samples, and they are discussed in Section~\ref{sec:feature-trans} and Section~\ref{sec:reduce-fp}, respectively.}}.
+Therefore, Step 2 extracts the suspicious features from the original input, and transplant them \emph{to the least-salient feature region} ({the region where the \emph{least}-salient features reside}) of hold-out input.
 Step 3 compares the prediction on the original input and the hold-out input implanted with suspicious features.
 If both predictions lead to the \emph{same} prediction label, the suspicious features are marked as adversarial.

 \textbf{Mitigating the adversarial patch.} The goal of mitigation is to remove the attacks' effects, and allow the DNN to predict the correct label from the adversarial examples.
 A straightforward solution is to mask out the suspicious features so that the adversarial patch will not contribute to the final prediction.
 Unfortunately, masking alone does not work in many situations.
 For instance, in Fig.~\ref{fig:mitigation}, masking the suspected feature mitigates the adversarial attack, as the DNN no longer predicts the adversarial example as a ``toaster'' (the target label determined by the attacker), thus defying the attack.
 However, the DNN predicts the image with the mask as a ``monitor'', which is clearly not the correct label for the image.
 This shows that merely masking the suspected feature is not sufficient, as it also removes the semantic contents in the image, and hence the DNN is \emph{unable} to predict the correct label from the masked images.